Cleaning of a crime scene

-If you are a victim of crime and your insurance company won’t pay for forensic cleaning, we may be able to help you.
+If you are the victim of a violent crime and the relevant insurance company won’t pay for forensic cleaning, we may be able to help you.

 Find out more about financial help for victims of crime.

 Finding a forensic cleaner

-The Queensland Police may be able to give you the contact details of companies that specialise in forensic cleaning.
+The Queensland Police Service may be able to give you the contact details of companies that specialise in forensic cleaning.